rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 </figcaption>
 </figure>

-It's also common to [summarize](https://github.com/langchain-ai/open_deep_research/blob/e5a5160a398a3699857d00d8569cb7fd0ac48a4f/src/open_deep_research/utils.py#L1407)  tool call feedback (e.g., a token-heavy search tool) or specific steps (e.g.,[Anthropic’s multi-agent researcher](https://www.anthropic.com/engineering/built-multi-agent-research-system) applies summarization on completed work phases).
+It's also common to [summarize](https://github.com/langchain-ai/open_deep_research/blob/e5a5160a398a3699857d00d8569cb7fd0ac48a4f/src/open_deep_research/utils.py#L1407)  tool call feedback (e.g., a token-heavy search tool) or specific steps (e.g., [Anthropic’s multi-agent researcher](https://www.anthropic.com/engineering/built-multi-agent-research-system) applies summarization on completed work phases).

 [Cognition](https://cognition.ai/blog/dont-build-multi-agents#a-theory-of-building-long-running-agents) called out that summarization can be tricky if specific events or decisions from agent trajectories are needed.
 They use a fine-tuned model for this in Devin, which underscores how much work can go into refining this step.